Infant CPR: How to treat a choking infant with CPR

 3. Deliver five firm and distinct back blows to try to dislodge the object.
 If the thing does not come out, then do chest thrusts.

-To do a chest thrust:
+How to do a chest thrust?

 1. Place the pads of two or three fingers in the center of the infant’s chest, between the nipples.